19hours/sg-statutes/Accountants Act - AA2004.md

 #### Duty to report change in particulars

-14\.

-—(1)  Every public accountant shall, whenever there is any change in his name, residential address or any other of his relevant particulars as recorded in the Register of Public Accountants, notify the Registrar of such change within 30 days thereof in such manner as the Oversight Committee may require\.

-[Act 35 of 2014 wef 03/01/2016]
+14\.—(1)  Every public accountant shall, whenever there is any change in his name, residential address or any other of his relevant particulars as recorded in the Register of Public Accountants, notify the Registrar of such change within 30 days thereof in such manner as the Oversight Committee may require\.[Act 35 of 2014 wef 03/01/2016]

 (2)  Any person who fails, without reasonable excuse, to comply with subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000.